Sell-Side Advisory Service

 - Find experienced investors who can help execute a strategic growth plan

-- Position current and/or new shareholders to benefit from a second liquidity event in the future
+- Position current and/or new shareholders to benefit from future liquidity events

 Preparing for a Transaction and Advisory Services

 - Diagnose and assess current company status with a focus on key performance indicators

 - Identify issues requiring attention to maximize value before a transaction

 - Educate and update business owners on value drivers and industry-specific M&A issues

 - Schedule periodic advisory meetings to track progress on key issues and deliverables